ljlodl5/School_District_Analysis/README.md

 * **Scores by school spending**

 Spending for THS is $638 per student which is above district average.
-THS performs well and is a top five school regardless whether 9th graders are included/excluded.
+THS performs well and is a top five school regardless whether 9th graders are included/excluded. (assuming NaN is adjusted to include appropriate counts)

 #### ![Scores By School Spending](https://github.com/ljlodl5/School_District_Analysis/blob/main/Resources/Charter%20School%20Success.png)

 * **Scores by school size**

 School size is close to the low-end of the district average with a student body of 1635 students.
-THS performs well and is a top five school regardless of whether 9th graders are included/excluded.
+THS performs well and is a top five school regardless of whether 9th graders are included/excluded (assuming NaN is adjusted to include appropriate counts).

 #### ![Scores By School Size](https://github.com/ljlodl5/School_District_Analysis/blob/main/Resources/School%20Size%20-Bin%20and%20Scores%20and%20Percentages.png)